 Hate crime is defined as any crime which is perceived by the victim or any other person as being motivated by malice or ill will towards a social group.
 Perpetrators of hate crime focus upon demonstrating malice or ill will towards individuals on the basis of their actual or presumed, sexual orientation, transgender identity, disability, race or religion.
-All incidents of Hate Crime are reported be reported to Police Scotland in person or though the Hate Crime Reporting Form. https://www.scotland.police.uk/secureforms/hate-crime/
+All incidents of Hate Crime are reported be reported to Police Scotland in person or though the Hate Crime Reporting Form.
+Reporting hate crime - Police Scotland